New Thing!

 New Thing! is a 2005 compilation album of jazz music released by Soul Jazz Records.
 The album compiles jazz music following social and musical changes in the jazz scene predominantly in the 1970s with artists ranging from Alice Coltrane, Sun Ra and Archie Shepp.
 Despite its title, the music is not specifically related to a specific group of free jazz musicians sometimes coined as the "new thing".
 On its release, the album received praise from publications such as AllMusic, Exclaim! and the JazzTimes.

 Music

 In the album's liner notes, Patrick Coupar described the album's music as exploring a period when musicians "opened their minds to new and previously unexplored worlds of musical and cultural possibilities." with an "emerging appreciation of a range of different musical cultures from around the world" which led to new and unique music.
-While the term "New Thing" is generally applied to only a particular group of 1960s avant-garde music artists, Coupar stated the album purposely used it as a "broader and more inclusive sense which seems to be tter encapsulate the spirit in which the term was coined."
+While the term "New Thing" is generally applied to only a particular group of 1960s avant-garde music artists, Coupar stated the album purposely used it as a "broader and more inclusive sense which seems to better encapsulate the spirit in which the term was coined."